 When my niece was 6 years old, her 1st grade teacher asked if anyone in her class knew what an ambassador was.
 My niece held up her hand and said, "Yes, that's what my mom calls my dad when they are fighting."
 (Thank you, Tim)

-NEW STUFF!
 Tyler Capp surveyed a handful of nine year old kids on the subject of love.
 He simply asked the question, "What does love mean to you?"
 The results are as follows:

 It is nice and eww at the same time.
 And it feels weird and tingly.

 I think it means things like friendship and happiness and peace.
 Also when you create a bond with someone.

 It means to me that someone is sweet to you, respectful and just loves you.

 You die of heartbreak, or spend the rest of your [life] doing love stuff and spending money for flowers for your wife.

 It's nice and it is who you are most comfortable with.

 When you feel happy all the time when you're with them.